A History of Pease Pottage

 The name is first recorded in 1724, on Richard Budgen’s map of Sussex, as Peaspottage Gate.
 The Gate part of the name probably referred to the village’s location at an entrance to St Leonard’s Forest and Tilgate Forest, as is the case with the nearby villages of Colgate and Faygate.

-A turnpike was set up at the site of the Grapes pub in or shortly after 1771, which led to a change in meaning: Peaspottage Gate came to refer to the tollgate rather than the entrance to a forest.
-The abolition of turnpikes in 1877 led to the shortening of the name to its current version.
+The setting up of a turnpike in or shortly after 1771 led to a change in meaning: Peaspottage Gate came to refer to the tollgate rather than the entrance to a forest.
+The abolition of turnpikes in 1877 led to the shortening of the name to either Pease Pottage or Peas Pottage.

-An alternative spelling, Peas Pottage, was in use until the early 1990s, but disappeared once the highway and postal authorities both settled on the current form.
+The two spellings were in use until the early 1990s, but the latter disappeared once the highway and postal authorities each settled on the current form.

 Early Years